azohra/leeloo/README.md

 The prototype must successfully return the following:

 - if the images match: `{"ok": "match"}`
 - if the images are different (excerpt):
    `{"error": "no_match", "diff_metric": 526, "diff_visual": "data:image/png;base64,iVBORw0KGgII...=="}`
+- if the images have different heights or widths: `{:error, :widths_or_heights_differ}`

 The differences between the two test images should look like this, after processing:

 ![](spec/fixtures/p1vsp2.png)

 This is a raw result, yet accurate!
 However, with ImageMagick, we can improve the resulting diff image even further, if need be.

 ## To test/dev/run the prototype